 and pull the sky down on top of us!

 Because I am awake in the love that makes leaves bud

 in the highest branches of an ash tree!

-like one hundred thousand ash leaves together in a wind!
+one hundred thousand ash leaves taken up together in wind!

 You with your prayer voice, your prayer smoke rising.

 You with your prayer teeth, your prayer skull throbbing with rivers.